Navigating towards a secure and sustainable future

 Maria Cole

-Maria Cole is a Senior Communications Officer at Stockholm Environment Institute (SEI) based in Stockholm.
+Maria Cole is a Senior Communications and Impact Officer at Stockholm Environment Institute (SEI) in Stockholm.
+Maria is the Communications Lead for Mistra Geopolitics and leads the work package on Communications and Stakeholder engagement.

 Telephone:+46 70 224 20 22